KINFOO/niko_niko/README.md

 __Note__: If it does not work, ensure your `virtualenv` is activated with: `$ source bin/activate`.

-if you want fill it, try;
+If you want fill it, try:
 ```sh
 $ python manage.py loaddata data/sample.json
 ```